 The Dolly Sods Wilderness is a highly unusual place in the Monongahela National Forest in eastern West Virginia.
-They say the wildlife and vegetation found here is more similar to Northern Canada than West Virginia.
+They say the wildlife and vegetation found here is more similar to Canada than West Virginia.
 I’ll have to take their word for it as I’ve only ever been as far north as Toronto.

 The part of Dolly Sods pictured here is called Bear Rocks Preserve and it is covered in blueberry bushes, heath shrubs and spruce pines stunted from the constant winds.
 The leaves of the blueberry bushes turn red in early autumn and it is this color that drew me to the area.